-Our team has pursued claims against accountants who recommended EBTs and EFURBS to their clients without explaining the significant risks involved – both to the company and the individuals personally.
+Our team has successfully pursued claims against accountants who recommended EBTs and EFURBS to their clients without explaining the significant risks involved – both to the company and the individuals personally.
 Equally, where those advisers have failed to advise participants to take up the HMRC settlement opportunity or, indeed actively advised not to do so.
 Often those trusted accountants were (unbeknown to the individual clients) paid substantial commission by the promoters of EBT and EFURBS schemes (and other similar schemes) to persuade their clients to participate in the schemes.
 This meant the accountants were unable to provide impartial and unbiased advice.

-We work closely with ‘big four’ accountancy firms to not only negotiate a reduction in liability with HMRC, but also to quantify and analyse the legal claims against negligent tax advisers and accountants who recommended EBTs and EFURBs.
+We work closely with some of the ‘big four’ accountancy firms to not only negotiate a reduction in liability with HMRC, but also to quantify and analyse the legal claims against negligent tax advisers and accountants who recommended EBTs and EFURBs.
 Those losses will include not only the additional tax payable to HMRC (together with interest) but also the fees paid to the scheme promoter, the costs involved in setting up the various Trusts and the ongoing costs of unwinding the schemes.

 We understand that, whether it’s a personal or business matter, funding is a key concern.
 We have a variety of funding options available to seek to remove the risk and cost from our clients.
 Unlike most firms, we are able to operate the vast majority of our cases on a contingent (‘no win no fee’) basis.